Aniline

-Relative to benzene, it is electron-rich.
+Relative to benzene, aniline is "electron-rich".
 It thus participates more rapidly in electrophilic aromatic substitution reactions.
 Likewise, it is also prone to oxidation: while freshly purified aniline is an almost colorless oil, exposure to air results in gradual darkening to yellow or red, due to the formation of strongly colored, oxidized impurities.
 Aniline can be diazotized to give a diazonium salt, which can then undergo various nucleophilic substitution reactions.

 Like other amines, aniline is both a base (pKaH = 4.6) and a nucleophile, although less so than structurally similar aliphatic amines.

 Because an early source of the benzene from which they are derived was coal tar, aniline dyes are also called coal tar dyes.

 Structure

 Aryl-N distances

-In aniline, the C−N bond length is 1.41 Å, compared to 1.47 Å for cyclohexylamine, indicating partial π-bonding between N and C. The C(aryl)-NH2 distance in anilines is highly sensitive to substituent effects.
-This distance is 1.34 Å in 2,4,6-trinitroaniline vs 1.44 Å in 3-methylaniline.
+In aniline, the C−N bond length is 1.41 Å, compared to the C−N bond length of 1.47 Å for cyclohexylamine, indicating partial π-bonding between C(aryl) and N. The length of the chemical bond of C(aryl)\sNH2 in anilines is highly sensitive to substituent effects.
+The C−N bond length is 1.34 Å in 2,4,6-trinitroaniline vs 1.44 Å in 3-methylaniline.

 Pyramidalization

-The amine in anilines is a slightly pyramidalized molecule, with hybridization of the nitrogen somewhere between sp3 and sp2.
+The amine group in anilines is a slightly pyramidalized molecule, with hybridization of the nitrogen somewhere between sp3 and sp2.
 The nitrogen is described as having high p character.
 The amino group in aniline is flatter (i.e., it is a "shallower pyramid") than that in an aliphatic amine, owing to conjugation of the lone pair with the aryl substituent.
 The observed geometry reflects a compromise between two competing factors: 1) stabilization of the N lone pair in an orbital with significant s character favors pyramidalization (orbitals with s character are lower in energy), while 2) delocalization of the N lone pair into the aryl ring favors planarity (a lone pair in a pure p orbital gives the best overlap with the orbitals of the benzene ring π system).

 Consistent with these factors, substituted anilines with electron donating groups are more pyramidalized, while those with electron withdrawing groups are more planar.
 In the parent aniline, the lone pair is approximately 12% s character, corresponding to sp7.3 hybridization.
 (For comparison, alkylamines generally have lone pairs in orbitals that are close to sp3.)

 The pyramidalization angle between the C–N bond and the bisector of the H–N–H angle is 142.5°.
-For comparison, in more strongly pyramidal methylamine, this value is ~125°, while that of formamide has an angle of 180°.
+For comparison, in more strongly pyramidal amine group in methylamine, this value is ~125°, while that of the amine group in formamide has an angle of 180°.